 (a) a full-time or fractional appointment; and

-(d) completed all mandatory training by the date of the submission of applications.
+(d) completed all available mandatory training such as HSW training and Emergency Preparedness training, by the date of the submission of applications.

 5.3.2 An academic staff member who has previously applied unsuccessfully for promotion is not eligible to apply until the re-application date specified by the Promotion Committee.